 5. CREATE A DATA-DRIVEN SALES

 Ultimately, we believe Digital Sales Transformation is less about “doing things faster” (i.e. automation) and more about “doing things smarter” (i.e. sales intelligence, predictive analytics, AI, etc.).
 So without having the right Data Governance in place, this would be impossible to achieve.
 Analyzing and leveraging the available data will not be possible without getting the right data where it is needed, consistently in a unified way.
-Add to this, the challenge of collecting as much data as possible from the client, which can be huge with today’s digital world.
-For more details on this matter, you can benefit from our article on how to Prepare Organizations to be Data-Driven.
+Add to this, the challenge of collecting as much data as possible from the client, which can be huge in today’s digital world.

 Imagine Sales Tomorrow

-With Digital Sales, there’s a lot of new opportunities that will reside and will grant your business.
-You’ll be on the same distance from all clients globally, you’ll have a very competitive edge among competitors from employment, cost, and currency exchange (where it applies), and your sales reps will be able to bring into a client meeting all stakeholders (Salesperson, the client, as well as 3rd parties (partners, suppliers, …) at any time.
+With Digital Sales, there are a lot of new opportunities that will reside and will grant your business.
+You’ll be at the same distance from all clients globally, you’ll have a very competitive edge among competitors from employment, cost, and currency exchange (where it applies), and your sales reps will be able to bring into a client meeting all stakeholders (Salesperson, the client, as well as 3rd parties (partners, suppliers, …) at any time.

 Thus you will not have market penetration limitations, and you will have a more attractive price along with a higher conversion ratio.